The Astrology Podcast

 CB: Yeah, I like that.

 SFR: And we’ll get more into that.
 I’ve looked at Jupiter returns because that was the eye-opening planet for me, and one of the things I want to say probably first off as we get deeper into Jupiter.
-It’s been fascinating to track my career since 2008 when I started–well, maybe it was even 2009–looking at Jupiter returns.
-And you didn’t know this, but it’s even coming full-circle.
-My first presentation at an ISAR conference was on a Jupiter return.
+It’s been fascinating to track my career since 2008 when I started, when I started talking, looking–well, maybe it was even 2009–looking at Jupiter returns.
+And you didn’t know this, but it’s even coming full circle.
+My first presentation at an ISAR conference was on dun-dun-dun, Jupiter returns.

 CB: Oh, really?